How to afford to eat out at a restaurant every month without breaking your family budget.

 Tip #7 Debit card rewards

 Okay, this tip is brand new but it is quickly gaining popularity.
-More and more banks are giving points when you use your debit card to make purchases both online and in stores and when you use it to pay bills online.
+More and more banks are giving points when you use your debit card to make purchases both online and in stores.
+Some are also offering points when you pay your bills online as well.

-These points can also be redeemed for gift cards.
+These points can also be redeemed for restaurant gift cards or even merchandise.
 What stores or restaurants are available will depend on the bank.
 Simply visit your bank’s website or call to see if this is something they offer their customers.

 Tip #8 Credit card rewards